 Wooden Balance Board

 Did you know that balance can help improve reading development?
-The vestibular contributes greatly to reading eye movements, eye-hand coordination, balance, motor planning, etc. Sometimes I catch the boys wobbling back and forth, and other times the board is flipped over to make a hideout for stuffed animals or a slide.
+The vestibular contributes significantly to reading eye movements, eye-hand coordination, balance, motor planning, etc. Sometimes, I catch the boys wobbling back and forth; other times, the board is flipped over to make a hideout for stuffed animals or a slide.
 This wooden balance board offers many ways to play!

 Wooden Block Set